Waffle/waffle/Docs/ServletSingleSignOnSecurityFilter.md

     apache-tomcat-6.0.35$ bin/catalina.sh jpda start
 ```

-* Build and Deploy the demo application to the local tomcat 6 instance using:
+* Build and Deploy the demo application to the local tomcat 6 instance.
+In the waffle source tree, move to the directory: <waffle-dir>/Source/JNA/demo/waffle-filter, and execute the following:

 ```
    mvn clean package tomcat6:redeploy